Code-Institute-Submissions/Fitness-tracker-MS3/README.md

 With fitness industry scaling massively at the moment, the lists of future features could be endless, from infographic charts, to social interactions.

-Social interactions, this fitness tracker could be adapted into a social platform where you can add friends, and follow each other for additional motivational purposes
+-Social interactions, this fitness tracker could be adapted into a social platform where you can add friends, and follow each other for additional motivational purposes
-Having a random selector on the imagery that uploads with your workout would be a great feature too rather than having one selected static image
+-Having a random selector on the imagery that uploads with your workout would be a great feature too rather than having one selected static image
-I would like to integrate the website with additional sports watches and phone trackers to automatically upload once you have completed your workout
+-I would like to integrate the website with additional sports watches and phone trackers to automatically upload once you have completed your workout
-It would be great if we could have a data chart of tracking when a user is workout out too much or not enough, so it helps to set daily targets to hit
+-It would be great if we could have a data chart of tracking when a user is workout out too much or not enough, so it helps to set daily targets to hit
-Gps tracking - would be able to track the users distance again this would probably work better by using a fitness tracking device, but also so you could implement maps into each users workout so they can see and potentially map out new routes if needed.
+-Gps tracking - would be able to track the users distance again this would probably work better by using a fitness tracking device, but also so you could implement maps into each users workout so they can see and potentially map out new routes if needed.
-Tracking calorie expenditure to see if your eating enough for your training methods
+-Tracking calorie expenditure to see if your eating enough for your training methods -Add in the ability to type password in again to delete a workout rather than just deleting

 ##Testing

 Found bugs/ errors

 Matching workouts created by to a users dashboard, as initially when you logged in you could see all workouts created by all users, rather than just your own
-Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.Mentor review
+Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.
-Overall positive feedback from my mentor, Jonathon he suggested looking into different ways imagery could be added such as a src outside of the website  which you could like to, however as it wasn’t a requirement for this project I decided not to make it a focal point
+Mentor review - Overall positive feedback from my mentor, Jonathon he suggested looking into different ways imagery could be added such as a src outside of the website  which you could like to, however as it wasn’t a requirement for this project I decided not to make it a focal point

 CERTIFICATE_VERIFY_FAILED which i initally thought was linked to the IP whitelist, however the connection string for MONGO_URI required some additional arguments in to successfully establish a connection with the database. https://pythonise.com/categories/python/connecting-to-a-microsoft-azure-cosmos-db-with-python-and-the-mongodb-ap